faveosuite/faveo-server-images/_docs/installation/providers/enterprise/basic-troubleshooting-script.md

 - RHEL-based servers

 ## Introduction
 The script is designed to ensure that all essential services and configurations on the Faveo-installed server are functioning correctly.
-It helps validate system components, identify configuration or connectivity issues, and maintain a stable and healthy Faveo Helpdesk environment and it will log the output to a file named **faveo-check.log** in the same directory where the script is present.
+It helps validate system components, identify configuration or connectivity issues, and maintain a stable and healthy Faveo Helpdesk environment and it will log the output to a file named <code><b>faveo-check.log</b></code> in the same directory where the script is present.
 This file will be rotated every time the script is executed.

 This script includes the following diagnostic checks:

-- SSL Check
+- **SSL Check:**
-→ Verifies SSL certificate validity for the domain.
+Verifies SSL certificate validity for the domain.

-- System Info
+- **System Info:**
-→ Displays OS, uptime, memory usage, CPU, and disk statistics.
+Displays OS, uptime, memory usage, CPU, and disk statistics.

-- Service Version and Status
+- **Service Version and Status:**
-→ Shows version and status of services like Apache, MySQL, PHP, PHP-FPM, Redis, etc.
+Shows version and status of services like Apache, MySQL, PHP, PHP-FPM, Redis, etc.

-- Faveo Info
+- **Faveo Info:**
-→ Displays Faveo APP_URL, plan, and version.
+Displays Faveo APP_URL, plan, and version.

-- Cron Jobs
+- **Cron Jobs:**
-→ Lists all active cron jobs for www-data and root users.
+Lists all active cron jobs for www-data and root users.

-- Supervisor Jobs
+- **Supervisor Jobs:**
-→ Checks the status of Supervisor Jobs.
+Checks the status of Supervisor Jobs.

-- Logged-in Users
+- **Logged-in Users:**
-→ Displays currently logged-in (SSH) system users.
+Displays currently logged-in (SSH) system users.

-- Billing Connection
+- **Billing Connection:**
-→ Tests connection to the Faveo billing server.
+Tests connection to the Faveo billing server.

-- Root-Owned Files in Faveo Directory
+- **Root-Owned Files in Faveo Directory:**
-→ Lists files/folders owned by root that may cause permission issues.
+Lists files/folders owned by root that may cause permission issues.

-- Check if Required Ports are Open
+- **Check if Required Ports are Open:**
-→ Confirms if ports like 80, 443, 3306 and 6379 are listening.
+Confirms if ports like 80, 443, 3306 and 6379 are listening.

-- Firewall Check
+- **Firewall Check:**
-→ Checks status of firewall (e.g., UFW) and its rules.
+Checks status of firewall (e.g., UFW) and its rules.

+---

 ## Prerequisites:

-- "**wget**" tool installed.
+- **wget**   tool installed.
 - **sudo** or **root** user privilege

 ## How to execute the script:

 - To download the script, **[Click here](/installation-scripts/FaveoInstallationScripts/basic-troubleshoot.sh)** or run the wget command below.
 ```sh
 wget http://raw.githubusercontent.com/faveosuite/faveo-server-images/refs/heads/master/installation-scripts/FaveoInstallationScripts/basic-troubleshoot.sh
 ```